Kayaking nature tours in Khao Sok National Park are our specialty.

 We do not offer day trips to Khao Sok due to the distance and the fact that the park is so special.

 Check out our rave reviews on Trip Advisor.

 Khao Sok National Park is the absolute best jungle canoeing destination in southern Thailand.
 Khao Sok is part of a largest area of old grown protected area of mountains and jungle, with a 165 square kilometer reservoir.
 There is plenty of wildlife.

 Our goal is to show you the wonders of the natural world without impacting the ecosystems that we visit.

 We only offer small group tours.
 Most of our trips are two to four guests.
 Our maximum is eight.

-We use very stable traditional touring canoes which are suitable for both beginners and experienced paddlers for our nature tours.
+We use very stable, comfortable, and efficient traditional sit-inside touring canoes which are suitable for both beginners and experienced paddlers for our nature tours.
 No experience is needed for our self paddle Khao Sok tours.

 Staying in remote floating bungalows in Khao Sok National park, we paddle out to quiet coves and witness the movement of birds and wildlife in their natural environment.
 You create a bond with nature when you sit still.
 You absorb the rhythm of life itself.